Pvt. Anthony J. Shrelnes

 The battalion traveled by train to San Francisco.
 By ferry, they were taken to Ft.
 McDowell on Angel Island.
 On the island, they received inoculations and physicals.
 Those members of the battalion who were found to have treatable medical conditions remained behind on the island.
 They were scheduled to join the battalion at a later date.

-The battalon was boarded onto the U.S.S Calvin Coolidge and sailed from San Francisco on Monday, October 27th, for Hawaii as part of a three ship convoy.
+The battalon was boarded onto the U.S.S.
+Hugh L. Scott and sailed from San Francisco on Monday, October 27th, for Hawaii as part of a three ship convoy.
 The ships arrived at Honolulu on Sunday, November 2nd.
 The soldiers were given leaves so they could see the island.
-On November 5th, the ships sailed for Guam.
+On Tuesday, November 4th, the ships sailed for Guam.
 At one point, the ships passed an island at night.
 While they passed the island, they did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm's way.
 When they arrived at Guam, the ships took on water, bananas, coconuts, and vegetables.
 The ships sailed the same day for Manila and entered Manila Bay on Thursday, November 20th.
 They docked at Pier 7 and the soldiers were taken by bus to Ft.
 Stotsenburg.

 At the fort, they were greeted by Gen. Edward King.
 The general apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
 He made sure that they all received Thanksgiving Dinner before he went to have his own.
 Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.